janmoelter/Z-BRAIN-registration/README.md

 As the common reference atlas, we use the Z-BRAIN atlas, which has been created by the group around Florian Engert at Harvard University and has since become widely adopted in the zebrafish community as an atlas for neuroanatomical features of the larval zebrafish (Randlett et al., 2015).

 Note, that we use the atlas in its initial form (Z-BRAIN 1.0), consisting of three files, the Z-BRAIN reference brain stack (`Ref20131120pt14pl2.nrrd`), an anatomy label database (`AnatomyLabelDatabase.hdf5`), and a mask database (`MaskDatabase.mat`).
-Unfortunately, this dataset seems not to be publicly available anymore.
+These files can be obtained from the official [Z-BRAIN project](https://engertlab.fas.harvard.edu/LegacyZ-Brain/downloads.html) website.

 For the image processing, we use the *Advanced Normalization Tools* (ANTs) and the associated Python libraries, *Advanced Normalization Tools for Python* (ANTsPy) (Avants et al.).